felipethome/coding-interview-solutions/README.md

 Enter into the Scripts directory and run:

 ```
-node buid.js
+cd scripts && node buid.js
 ```

-An index.html will be created in Scripts/build directory.
+An index.html file will be created in scripts/build directory.